unq-ui/arena-kotlin-extensions/README.md

 This package allows you to use Arena with Kotlin in a more pleasant way.

-It provides some extensions that take advantage of Kotlin's functions, as well as the possibility of [extending the classes](https://kotlinlang.org/docs/reference/extensions.html) and [high order functions](https://kotlinlang.org/docs/reference/lambdas.html).
+It provides some extensions that take advantage of Kotlin's functionality, as well as the possibility of [extending the classes](https://kotlinlang.org/docs/reference/extensions.html) and [high order functions](https://kotlinlang.org/docs/reference/lambdas.html).